Noriaki Yuasa: Biography

 Yuasa's next project was a film tentatively titled Giant Horde Beast Nezura which would involve real rats crawling over miniatures of cities.
 The rats received for the film had fleas, which halted production on Nezura.
 As the miniatures for the film were already built, Masaichi Nagata had to develop a giant monster to attack the city and had the idea for a giant flying turtle.
 Yuasa, with his screenwriter Niisan Takahashi, developed the idea into the 1965 film Gamera the Giant Monster.

 Yuasa continued work directing films in the series except Gamera vs. Barugon, where he was only the special effects director.
 Yuasa's personal favorite of his Gamera films was Gamera vs. Viras.
-Following the collapse of Daiei in 1971, he predominantly directed work for television, such as Electroid Zaborger, Iron King, and Ultraman-related productions; Princess Comet, Ultraman 80, and Anime-chan (jp) where Ultraman 80 instead influenced the production of the Heisei Gamera trilogy by Tokuma Shoten although Yuasa was critical of the trilogy.
+Following the collapse of Daiei in 1971, he predominantly directed work for television, such as Electroid Zaborger, Iron King, and Ultraman-related productions; Princess Comet, Ultraman 80, and Anime-chan where Ultraman 80 instead influenced the production of the Heisei Gamera trilogy by Tokuma Shoten although Yuasa was critical of the trilogy; he had highlighted the importance to differenciate from the Godzilla series, and had desired to revive the "Showa Gamera" in response to the trilogy.
 His last full film was Gamera, Super Monster, which included extensive stock footage from the previous seven Gamera films.

 The success of the Gamera franchise temporary ameliorated the financial situation of Daiei Film, resulting in launching of subsequent tokusatsu productions most notably Daimajin and Yokai Monsters, and the Gamera franchise was practically the sole supporter of the company and its subcontractors until the actual bankruptcy in 1971; at the bankruptcy, either Yuasa or other employees allegedly destroyed suits and models of Gamera productions due to his (their) frustration(s) and distress. where the aforementioned Gamera, Super Monster exclusively relied on stock footages due to budgetary restrictions.

 He later worked on smaller V-Cinema videos such as Kosupure senshi kyūtī naito 2 teikoku-ya no gyakushū where he had appeared as the character "Dr. Yuasa", and also directed the acting of Gamera by Hurricane Ryu who has also written the 1994 comic Giant Monster Gamera.
+Yuasa had also been nominated to direct Daimajin revival attempts as a television series, though this never happened.

 After the bankruptcy of Daiei Film, Yuasa devoted in productions of television dramas and advanced his career, and was eventually addressed as one of the best hitmakers of domestic television industries at that time.

 Yuasa died of a stroke in Japan on 14 June 2004.
-Most of stakeholders of himself and Daiei Film were unaware of his condition and death knew after an obituary was published due to Yuasa's testament to "fade out" and to keep his death confidential.
+Due to Yuasa's testament that he wants to "fade out" and to keep his death confidential, most of stakeholders of himself and Daiei Film were unaware of his condition and the death and knew the situation after an obituary was published.